 Both Cedar and Gere stress that while the film was clearly influenced by the tale of Olmert and Talansky (to whom Cedar is related), Norman is very much his own character.
 The character of Eshel is also distinct from the disgraced ex-premier Olmert, whose downfall Gere views with sadness.

 “I knew Olmert,” he says.
 “And I had been involved with him in various layers of a peace process. … I certainly liked him as a human being and actually felt there was enormous hope and promise with him as prime minister.
 I’d seen him in action and interaction with Palestinians.
-It worked.
-It wasn’t a loving embrace, but it was a respect.
-And I really did feel like there was a way that this can move forward.
-He didn’t seem to be owned by settlers, he didn’t seem to be owned by the dark forces, he understood compromise.”
+It worked. . . .”

-While he can’t pass judgment on Olmert’s corruption case because “I don’t know anything about what the problems were, I don’t know the details of it,” Gere says he wonders – and has discussed with Cedar – whether the value of the peace deal that Olmert might have been able to make would have outweighed the immorality of the corruption that brought him down.
+While he can’t pass judgment on Olmert’s corruption case because “I don’t know anything about what the problems were, I don’t know the details of it,” Gere says he wonders . . . whether the value of the peace deal that Olmert might have been able to make would have outweighed the immorality of the corruption that brought him down.

-A veteran editor, freelance writer and blogger, I edited the print magazine, "Israel Horizons," from 2003 until 2011; and I've blogged for and edited the Meretz USA and now Partners for Progressive Israel Blog since its inception in 2006.
+A veteran editor, freelance writer and blogger, I edited the print magazine, "Israel Horizons," from 2003 until 2011; and I regularly blogged for and edited the Meretz USA (now Partners for Progressive Israel) Blog since its inception in 2006 until 2015.
 I've been an active supporter of the Zionist peace camp since 1982.
 Other print and online platforms where I've been published include: The Forward, Tikkun, The Daily Beast, In These Times, Jewish Week, New Jersey Jewish News, Jewish Currents, Huffington Post, Dissent.

 Our TTN booklet responds to some of the most common and inaccurate accusations made against Israel from the far left by activists trying to appeal to those who are committed to human rights and social justice.